- Written by Andy

 I usually carry two of these.
 One lives in my first aid kit should the worst happen and the other in a dry bag.
 The one in my dry bag gets used mainly for debriefs.
 When I debrief I usually conduct individual debriefs on the move in the last 2 or 3 km of the expedition.
 When doing this I make notes in my waterproof notepad that I can refer to in the group debrief near the end or in my assessor report (depending on my role and the expedition) I usually use my red Staedtler pen but a biro works just as well.
 There are a few brands available.
 The one shown below, Lomo, Rite in the rain.

 Cable ties are great for fixing boots, rucksacks, tents and more 'in the field'.
 I started carrying them as advised on Winter Mountian leader training as a crampon fixing tool but they have made the move over to my summer kit and get used more than you would imagine (though never for fixing crampons).

-I guess I don't really need to put this here but they are great.
+I guess I don't really need to put this here but they are great for marking up laminated OS maps.
 The red one cleans off (with meths) better than most colours, get the superfine point.